gkmit-dikshant/colearn-docs/docs/test_plan.md

 - Only authenticated users can apply.
 - User cannot apply to their own project.
 - User cannot apply more than once.
-- Successful application must:
+- #### Successful application must:
-  - Store status as "pending"
+  - Store application status as "approved"
-  - Appear in owner's dashboard
+  - Notify the user of successful application.

 ---